anthonyrohloff/ecooptima-agentic-workflow/README.md

 To ensure a smooth development environment, please adhere to the following rules for development:

-1. Any time you notice an issue or want to add a feature, please update the TODO.md and create an issue in GitHub.
-Give a detailed description of the issue/feature in GitHub.
+1. Any time you notice an issue or think of a feature you want to implement, create an issue in GitHub.
+Give a detailed description of the issue/feature.
+GitHub Actions will **automatically** update the TODO.md file for easy reference while developing. **DO NOT touch TODO.md**.

 2. Everything is a branch.
 No code changes should be made on the main branch.
 Anytime you want to modify the code, use `git checkout -b [your-branch-name]`, make your changes there, then commit and merge.